openhab/openhab-addons/bundles/org.openhab.binding.vigicrues/README.md

 # VigiCrues Binding

-This binding allows to get data regarding water flow and water height on major french rivers.
+This binding allows you to get data regarding water flow and water height on major French rivers.
 These data are made public through OpenDataSoft website.

 ## Supported Things